Institute for Justice and Reconciliation: Communication, Advocacy & Strategy Programme

 The Communication, Advocacy and Strategy programme at the IJR drives all cross-cutting issues within the organisation, works closely with programmes and assists with planning, coordination and fundraising capacity.
 The programme takes on its own content and designs projects to communicate messages of Reconciliation and Justice to assist in ensuring sustainability of the IJR.
 The programme seeks to engage in a relevant way that informs, advocates and sets the agenda for justice and reconciliation.
-The Head of the C&A Programme is Dr. Ric Amansure.